LivingWithHippos/unchained-android/CONTRIBUTING.md

 # Contribution guidelines

 Developement happens on the `dev` branch, which is merged onto `master` when ready to be published on the stores.
-To contribute to the project:

-1. Open an [issue](https://github.com/LivingWithHippos/unchained-android/issues) or a [discussion](https://github.com/LivingWithHippos/unchained-android/discussions) to talk about it with the mantainers
+To contribute to the project open an [issue](https://github.com/LivingWithHippos/unchained-android/issues) or a [discussion](https://github.com/LivingWithHippos/unchained-android/discussions) to talk about it with the mantainers
-2. Clone the `dev` branch of the repo and create a new branch from that

 ## How Can I Contribute?